mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 It's like a gardener digging a little hole in the garden.
 A plant will go there in a moment.

+### Three simple things that can be planted

+There are 3 simple types of variables that can be stored.
+Each one has unique properties, for example the computer can do math on the numbers, but it can't do math on words.

+* number
+* string (words)
+* boolean (true or false)

+Take a preview of what is ahead.
+All possible variable types:

-### 5 things that can be planted
+### 3, 2, 1 things that can be planted

-**3 fundamental types**
+* **3 fundamental types**: boolean, string, number

-- boolean
-- string
-- number

-**2 containers**

-- array
-- object

-> you only have to type "var message" once! after the first time, just type "message"
+* **2 containers**: array, object
+* **1 executable**: function

-We are going to focus on **fundamental types** and come back to **containers** later.
+We are going to focus on fundamental types and come back to containers and functions later.

-> *Picture the magnetic media and microchips inside your computer, by writing"var" you just claimed some realestate **in there**, how powerful, right?!*
+> *Picture the magnetic media and microchips inside your computer, by writing"var" you just claimed some realestate **in there**, how powerful, right?!
+There are billions of bytes available to you.*

 ### Variable Names

-We're going to be writing programs that have 20 of these little holes in our garden.
+We made 1 variable.
+Great!
+It's easy to keep track of.
+However, we're going to be writing programs that have 20 of these little holes in our garden.
 We need to be able to say "this one" and "that one over there".

 We need to be able to **name** spots in memory.
+We can't call different spots in memory the same name.
+Computers like to be *precise*.

-> remember, computer reads top-down.
-Saying `var message` is **declaring** the variable, it exists from that line and every moment after.
+> Remember, computer reads top-down.
+Saying "`var message`" is **declaring** the variable, it exists from that line and every moment after.
 But if you tried to ask the computer about it *before* it gets declared, it won't know about it.

+*you only have to type "var message" once! after the first time, just type "message"*

 #### All Possible Variable Names